Entertainment and modelling agencies

 There are rules that you need to comply with if you are running an employment agency that finds work for jobseekers within the entertainment and modelling industries.
+This guide explains agreeing terms with jobseekers, providing additional services to jobseekers, cooling off periods and accounts and records.

 These types of jobseekers include: